-Joel Hersch is a multimedia producer, journalist, and entrepreneur with a passion for innovative, impactful storytelling.
+Joel Hersch is a multimedia producer, creative director, and journalist with a passion for innovative storytelling across social platforms

 Documentary Host